Which Supply Chain Metrics Are Right For Me?

 Every metric gives a slightly different view of your supply chain and your company.
 Ultimately, it’s up to you to prioritize which supply chain metrics are important and how they will be used.
 A lot of companies use supply chain metrics that might be easy to calculate but don’t help drive improvements.
 And some companies use a variety of sometimes complex metrics that may not be telling them anything useful.

-Is It Data Driven? – Supply chain metrics should be based on an objective value, so even if the metric is something as simple as red/yellow/green – it’s based on hard data.
+- Is It Data-Driven? – Supply chain metrics should be based on objective value, so even if the metric is something as simple as red/yellow/green – it’s based on hard data.

-Is It Actionable? - Metrics should identify and make your company take corrective actions, if needed.
-For example, if a metric shows number of orders processed per day, then that metric should be measured against a target and identify a corrective action, such as increase the number processed.
+- Is It Actionable? - Metrics should identify and make your company take corrective actions if needed.
+For example, if a metric shows a number of orders processed per day, then that metric should be measured against a target and identify a corrective action, such as increasing the number processed.

-Quality - For companies that want to improve customer satisfaction, supply chain metrics focused on quality (along with on-time and cost metrics) are important.
+- Quality - For companies that want to improve customer satisfaction, supply chain metrics focused on quality are important.
 Although the metrics around delivery times are important to customer service, improvements in the quality of the product can significantly improve customer satisfaction.
 Understanding your customer’s specifications and meeting their expectations helps reduce customer returns and increase your customer’s confidence in your capabilities.

 Supply chain metrics should easy to collect, provide useful information that helps drive performance improvement and customer satisfaction.